How to keep your business going through coronavirus

 9. Turn your side hustle into your main hustle

-Making the most of Instagram, Becky recently ran a live online market, on Instagram TV, where in which she posted all the items which were ready to ship – from wellbeing items for adults and burp cloths for baby.
+Making the most of Instagram, Becky recently ran a live online market, on Instagram TV, wherein which she posted all the items which were ready to ship – from wellbeing items for adults and burp cloths for babies.
 Her free shipping code was: CLEANHANDS